 How Much Do Andersen Windows Cost?

-Pricing will vary across dealers as well so it's important to do a comparison.
+Pricing will also vary across dealers, so it's essential to compare.

-All casement windows will start at a higher price than more conventional windows like singe and double-hung windows.
+All casement windows will start at a higher price than more conventional windows like single and double-hung windows.

-Don’t forget to include installation costs into your budget as well, bring your totall close to or well over $1,000 per window.
+Don’t forget to include installation costs into your budget as well, bringing your total close to or well over $1,000 per window.